wp-plugins/wp-topbar/readme.txt

 	<li>Shown only on certain Pages -- or excluded from certain Pages</li>
 	<li>Shown only when the user scrolls the page down </li>
 	<li>Given a Priority -- to ensure that more important messages are shown more frequently</li>
-	<li>More details on the selection logic can be found on [here](http://zwebify.com/wp-topbar/wp-topbar-selection-logic/)
 </ul>
+More details on the selection logic can be found on [here.](http://zwebify.com/wp-topbar/wp-topbar-selection-logic/)

 The TopBars are always statically created to take advantage of caching plugins.